Startup Incorporation Startup Lawyer

 If you are joining a company that already has product or customers, talk about whether vesting should start with credit for prior work.
 There is no universal right answer.
 But there is a universal mistake, which is not discussing it and hoping everyone stays aligned forever.

-If your founder stock is subject to vesting and you want to start the holding period for capital gains, you often file an 83(b) election with the IRS shortly after the stock is issued.
-Miss the deadline and you can create a painful tax outcome later, so treat it as a formation checklist item, not a “we will get to it.”
+If your founder stock is subject to vesting and you want to start the holding period for capital gains, you will often file an 83(b) election with the IRS shortly after the stock is issued.
+Miss the deadline and you can create a painful tax outcome later, so treat it as a formation checklist item, not something to get to eventually.

 Step 6: Get your EIN, open a bank account, and keep finances clean